w3c/wcag3/guidelines/groups/text-and-wording/text-appearance/blocks-of-text-readable-enhanced.md

 <b>Procedure</b>

 For each block of text:
-1. Check that the attributes of the block of text are within the attributes in the table for the closest language.
+1. <b>HTML:</b> Check CSS to confirm that relevant style attributes (such as line height, letter spacing, word spacing, text align) are set within the designated values for the text’s language.
+2. <b>Non-web apps:</b> Check GUI toolkit settings (or defaults) to confirm that they apply values within the designated range.

 <b>Expected results</b>
-* #1 is true.
+* #1 or #2 is true.
 :::